VA Cash-Out Eligibility Guidelines On VA Loans

 Rescission: This Circular is rescinded on January 1, 2020.

 By Direction of the Under Secretary for Benefits

 Jeffrey F. London, Director of Loan Guarantee Service

-New 2019 VA Cash-Out Eligibility Guidelines puts a restriction on VA Cash-Out Refinances.
+New 2022 VA Cash-Out Eligibility Guidelines put a restriction on VA Cash-Out Refinances.
 Borrowers can no longer do a cash-out refinance and use the proceeds for any purposes they want.
-We will cover 2019 UPDATES on VA Cash-Out Eligibility Guidelines in this blog.
+We will cover 2022 UPDATES on VA Cash-Out Eligibility Guidelines in this blog.

 There are 8 Reasons for borrowers to be able to do cash-out refinance per VA Cash-Out Eligibility Guidelines: